The Only Safe Email is Text-Only Email - Slashdot

 Re: (Score:2)

-And the only safe encoding (Score:2)
+And the only safe encoding (Score:3)

 Also: go ahead, explain to me why it is that my computer needs to have a turd glyph stored on it.